Bano Qudsia was a Pakistani novel and play writer. She also refers to the name of Bano Aapa. She got fame from his superhit novel Raja Gidh.

 Bano Qudsia was born on 28 November 1928 in Firozpur as a Qudsia Chatta.
-Her father was a bachelor in agriculture and brother was a painter.
+Her father was a bachelor in agriculture, and her brother was a painter.

-Bano Qudsia married with Ashfaq Ahmad whom she met while studying in Government College University Lahore.
-She had three sons with named Aneeque, Anees, and Aseer.
+Bano Qudsia married Ashfaq Ahmad, whom she met while studying in Government College University Lahore.
+She had three sons named Aneeque, Anees, and Aseer.

 Bano Qudsia Literary Work

 Bano Qudsia wrote several novels, TV plays, and short stories.
-Her Novel Raja Gidh (The King Buzzard) is added in new Urdu classic.
+Her Novel Raja Gidh (King Buzzard) added to the new Urdu classic.
 She wrote in Urdu and Punjabi language.

-She read below-mentioned novels, dramas, short stories and biographies.
+She read the below-mentioned novels, dramas, short stories, and biographies.
 You can download or read online these books by clicking their name.

-Book Raja Gidh contains love, emotions, and ethics.
-It captured the attention of the reader from the first chapter to last.
+Book Raja Gidh contains love, emotions, and ethics that captures the attention of the reader from the first chapter to last.
 It is the classic novel of modern Urdu.

-Aik Din is another great social and romantic novel.
+Aik Din is another excellent social and romantic novel.
 The story predicts the real picture of our society.

 This novel published in 2005.
 Haasil Ghaat narrated the views of a Pakistani Humayun Farid who visited his emigrant daughter.

-This novel describes the difference between two civilization.
-It is a great story for books lovers.
+This novel describes the difference between the two civilizations.
+It is an excellent story for book lovers.